plan4res/install/README.md

         -v/--version is optionnal and allows to choose the version if using SCIP (9.2.0 used if not provided)

             -v 9.2.0

+        -D/--solverdir is optionnal ; it can only be used together with option -X. It allows to specify the location where the solver is already installed

+            -D /solverpath

         -M/--mpi is optional, it is used to change the mpi version (default: OpenMPI)"

             mpi can be: OpenMPI or MPICH